 What Type of Stainless Steel Do You Need?

 According to NEMA 4X Standards, enclosures or wireway products, associated accessories and fittings must be made from non-corrosive stainless steel to be used in very corrosive environments.
 In most cases, a 304-2B Stainless Steel may be used.
-The principal composition of this steel is Nickel, Aluminum, and Titanium.
+The primary composition of this steel is Nickel, Aluminum, and Titanium.
 Nickel is a superior corrosive resistant material, Aluminum adds to the resistance and polish of the surface and Titanium provides the strength that this steel is known for.

 The Type 316-2B Stainless Steel has a larger percentage of Nickel, Chromium, and less Titanium as the requirements for more resistance to corrosion is needed and less strength is not critical.
-Therefore, excessive and continual corrosive particulant in the environment are further precluded from damaging the surfaces of the enclosures and wireways.
-Places like water plants, wastewater treatment plants, offshore drilling platforms, coastal environments and some chemical-producing plants are good locations for use.
+Therefore, excessive and continual corrosive particulant in the environment is further precluded from damaging the surfaces of the enclosures and wireways.
+Places like water plants, wastewater treatment plants, offshore drilling platforms, coastal environments, and some chemical-producing plants are good locations for use.